Here is a list of selected software I’ve written from scratch:

 - However, if I feel like it, I write code publicly.

-- At the end of the day, I am a happy father of three beautiful kids and a happy husband of a beautiful wife.
+- At the end of the day, I am a happy husband of a beautiful wife, with whom we have three beautiful kids.
 There are things that interest them that I also love doing together with them.
 Being with them gives me an amazing feeling that I can’t describe.